acumos/acumos-onnx-client/docs/tutorial/index.rst

      onnx4acumos super_resolution_zoo.onnx onnx4acumos.ini -push -ms

-In this command line the push parameter is used to on-board the onnx model directly in Acumos (CLI on-boarding).
+In this command line the -push parameter is used to on-board the onnx model directly in Acumos (CLI on-boarding).
 You will be prompted to enter your on-boarding token : onboarding token = "your Acumos login":"authentication token" (example : acumos_user:a2a6a9e8f4gbg3c147eq9g3h).
 The "authentication token" can be retrieved in the ACUMOS GUI in your personal settings.
 The -ms parameter is used to launch the micro-service creation in Acumos right after the on-boarding.
-If -ms is omitted, the model will be on-boarded whithout micro-service generation.(don't worry, you can create the micro-service later in Acumos))
+If -ms is omitted, the model will be on-boarded whithout micro-service generation.
+(don't worry, you can create the micro-service later in Acumos))

-To on-board by web the super_resolution model in Acumos platform, follow the next step :
+To on-board by web the super_resolution_zoo model in Acumos platform, follow the next step :

-First you have to dump the super_resolution model locally :
+First you have to dump the super_resolution_zoo model locally :

 .. code:: bash